Communities of Practice: Transforming Organizational Learning and Innovation

 The three pillars of a community of practice

 At the heart of every CoP are three foundational elements, often referred to as the three pillars.
 These are the domain, community, and practice.
+This involves the shared repertoire of resources and knowledge that members develop together through shared practice and joint activities.

 The domain: shared interest